 Hubs of illicit trade are defined as geographic areas with a high concentration of illicit flows of commodities and services and with a strong presence of criminal actors and a wide range of enablers, often from the legitimate economy, who provide supportive activities for illicit transactions.
-While hubs have a common set of characteristics, they also have some distinctive features, as explained in supportive services for smuggling networks located within these hubs and in other parts of the world.
-Hubs that specialize in particular functions have a common set of characteristics and driving factors, as shown in Figure 2.
+While hubs have a common set of characteristics, they also have some distinctive features, as explained in Figure 1.